Martin Crocker is a long-time British climbing activist and pioneer, a guidebook author, and a local access campaigner.

 Rage Against the Dying of the Light

-Nowadays, Martin is still out there somewhere – bouldering, deep water soloing, photographing, and note-taking – when family life allows.
-He is one of the growing ranks of scrawny old-timers you might glimpse wandering in the distance, stumbling and cussing under the weight of a bouldering mat or giant sack still in search of the new.
-He has decided to take the advice of Dylan Thomas, and not grow old gracefully.
+Nowadays, I’m still out there somewhere – bouldering, deep water soloing, photographing, and note-taking – when family life, a rapidly falling-apart body, and plonking on my piano allows.
+I remain proud to be one of the growing ranks of scrawny old-timers you might glimpse wandering in the distance, stumbling and cussing under the weight of a bouldering mat or giant sack still in search of the new.
+Dylan Thomas summed up our stage in life, about the imperative not to grow old gracefully.

-Martin has established this website to help ‘get his house in order’ – not only as a factual record of his exploratory-climbing life but also to reach outwardly to share expert content, tips, pics, and taunts that might otherwise have not seen light of day.
+Hopefully this website goes a little way towards getting my ‘house in order’ – not only as a snapshot of an exploratory-climbing life but also to reach outwardly to share informed content, tips, pics, and taunts that might otherwise have not seen light of day.

 Right: The first ascent in 1999 of Benji (E6 6b), one of a brace of stunning, as-yet-unreported routes on Minehead Bluff, Exmoor Coast.
 Pic: Crocker coll (Terry Cheek)